 The Black Woman is God (BWIG) celebrates the Black female presence as the highest spiritual form – God, and challenges viewers to do the same.
 Artists bring history and culture alive by refocusing the audience on where humanity really began--the womb of the African woman through musical, performing, and visual artists.

-The Black Woman Is God: Reprogramming the God Code
+The Black Woman Is God: The Assembly of the Gods

 Submissions by our Artists

 Joan Tarika Lewis

 Amara T. Smith